foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 receiving donations.
 This is a German non-profit involved with several initiatives for a better world.
 When donating, please use [their account details](https://senselab.org/spenden), making sure to mention _foodcoops.net_ and your foodcoop name as a subject in the bank transfer.

+# Request a new instance

+Please read at first our [Terms of Service](/tos) before you request a new instance.
+If you agree to it send an email to [support@lists.foodcoops.net](mailto:support@lists.foodcoops.net) with the following information:

+   * Name of your foodcoop
+   * Short name (for use in the web address)
+   * Contact person (name + email address)
+   * Fallback contact person (name + email address)
+   * Homepage (if any)

+After we finished to set up your instance you will receive an email with all the details.

 # Support